Theatre Individual Project Funding Expert Panel comments

 Comments made by the panel during the assessment of applications are outlined below.
 Please note that these comments provide a summary of the panel's assessment and do not necessarily relate to every application submitted to this deadline.
 The panel does not provide individual comments.

-• The panel appreciated the variety of solid applications and were excited by, and gave priority to, proposals that they felt would have a strong impact on the audience, the artist, or the theatre ecology in Alberta.
+• The panel appreciated the variety of solid applications and gave priority to proposals that clearly described the strong impacts projects would have on the artists’ own development, the audience, and/or the theatre ecology in Alberta.

 • The panel read through many proposals and appreciated those where the applicants took the time to lay out their project description in sections and in a concise and precise manner.

-• They especially appreciated when the description was succinct (3-5 pages max.), with a clear main objective.
-Avoid superfluous detail – don’t make your reader have to work to find the relevant information.
+• They especially appreciated when the description was succinct (3-5 pages max), with a clear main objective.
+The panel preferred when project descriptions included items like bullet points, graphs, and tables to help make the information easier to read.

 Budget

-• The panel appreciated when information in the budget section in GATE was paralleled by information in the project description.
+• The panel appreciated when information in the budget section in GATE paralleled information in the project description.
+When numbers didn’t match, it made it hard for panelists to understand project scope.

 • For projects with multiple revenue sources, it was helpful when applicants identified which expense items would be covered by the AFA, and which would be supported by other revenue sources.